SashaMoe/Ragdoll/README.md

 This will output the `ragdoll.asm.sd.test.sample.ClassA.methodA`'s generated Sequence Diagram in SDEdit format to the console.

 ### Generate the image
-To generate the image, type:
+To generate the UML image, type:
 ```
 <ragdoll_command> | dot -Tpng -o <output_png_path>
 ```